 - Public facilities

 - Child care and schools

+- Seniors and aging adults

 - Healthcare and social services

 - Solid waste

 RELEVANCE TO GENERAL PLAN THEMES

 Sustainability in this Element:

 - Manages wastewater and stormwater to protect water quality in our waterways. - Supports a resilient building stock that reduces or eliminates carbon emissions. - Maintains the quality of public services as the city grows. - Supports solid waste reduction and recycling. - Supports plans for water management and conservation.